The Crown (band): History

-Originally, they used the name Crown of Thorns but were forced to change their name due to an American band already using that name.
+They originally used the name Crown of Thorns but changed it because an American band already had it.
 Their music and lyrics are inspired by death, antireligious themes (mostly targeting Christianity) and rebellion.
-They are known to fuse melodic death metal with aggressive old-school death metal tendencies and considerable thrash metal influences, reminiscent of bands such as Possessed and old Sepultura.
+They are known to fuse melodic death metal with aggressive old-school death metal and considerable thrash metal reminiscent of Possessed and early Sepultura.
 The Crown disbanded in 2004.
-After that, Lindstrand went on to form One Man Army and the Undead Quartet.
+After that, Lindstrand formed One Man Army and the Undead Quartet.
 Tervonen formed Angel Blake, named after a song by Danzig.
 Sunesson is in a band called Engel.
-Olsfelt is also in a band called Stolen Policecar.
-The band was reformed in December 2009 with Jonas Stålhammar of God Macabre as the new vocalist.
+Olsfelt is in a band called Stolen Policecar.
+The band reformed in December 2009 with new vocalist Jonas Stålhammar of God Macabre.

-On 30 June 2010, it was reported that The Crown signed a worldwide deal with Century Media Records and the band's eighth studio album, Doomsday King, was released in September 2010.
+On 30 June 2010, it was reported that The Crown signed a worldwide deal with Century Media Records.
+The band's eighth studio album, Doomsday King, was released in September 2010.

-The Crown celebrated their 25th anniversary with the release of their ninth studio album, Death Is Not Dead on 12 January 2015.
-The first single "Headhunter" was released on 27 October 2014 as well as the music video was made on the same date.
+The Crown celebrated their 25th anniversary with the release of their ninth studio album, Death Is Not Dead, on 12 January 2015.
+First single "Headhunter" was released on 27 October 2014 as well as the music video was made on the same date.

-On 28 November 2017, it was announced that The Crown had returned to Metal Blade Records, and released the first single "Iron Crown" from their then-upcoming tenth studio album Cobra Speed Venom, on 12 January 2018.
+On 28 November 2017, it was announced that The Crown had returned to Metal Blade Records, and released the first single, "Iron Crown", from their then-upcoming tenth studio album Cobra Speed Venom, on 12 January 2018.
 On that album, The Crown used a string quartet with Alexander Bringsoniou playing violin, viola and cello.
 Their eleventh studio album, Royal Destroyer, was released 12 March 2021.
-Their next album, Crown of Thorns, is due for release on 11 October 2024.
+Their final album, Crown of Thorns, was released on 11 October 2024.

+On 1 December 2025, The Crown announced they were disbanding following a farewell tour in 2026, with the final show scheduled on 19 December in Gothenburg.